Websoft9/docker-library/CONTRIBUTING.md

 ![Alt text](./docs/image/feature_request_flow.png)

-## Development
+## Development Specification

 If you want to start to develop this repository, it is very useful for you to read [the develop documentation](docs/code_owner.md)

-## Fork

-Contributor only allow to fork [main branch](https://github.com/Websoft9/docker-library/tree/main) and pull request for it.
-Maintainers don't accept any pr to **production branch**

 ## Branch

 This repository have these branchs:

-- **Contributor's branch**: Develpoer can fork main branch as their delelopment branch anytime
-- **main branch**: The only branch that accepts PR from Contributors's branch

-Flow: Contributor's branch → main branch
+- **dev branch**: Contributor only allow to fork [dev branch](https://github.com/Websoft9/docker-library/tree/dev) and pull request for it.
+- **main branch**: It is expected to contain code that is stable and ready for deployment.

+> Maintainers/owner don't accept any pr to **main branch** from developer directly.

 ## Pull request